raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 });
 ```

-And best of all, we know that whatever formal regular expression we devise, we can produce a finite-state recognizer that accept sentences in the language the formal regular expression describes, simply by feeding it to our `evaluateB` function along with the `formalRegulaExpressions` configuration dictionary.
+And best of all, we know that whatever formal regular expression we devise, we can produce a finite-state recognizer that accept sentences in the language the formal regular expression describes, simply by feeding it to our `evaluate` function along with the `formalRegulaExpressions` configuration dictionary.

 ---